Erislandio/product-comparator-vtex/README.md

 - Using another VTEX IO App like `vtex.styleguide`.
 - Using CSS Modules to make your component customizable via CSS on a store theme.
 - Using tachyons tokens to quickly style your components.
+- Creating tests for your VTEX IO app.